heymeowcat/VectorSearchShop/README.md

 ### **Features**

-- **Text-based Search**: Users can search for products by entering a text query, and the app will retrieve relevant products based on their names and descriptions using a vector similarity search.
+- **Text-based Search**: Users can search for products by entering a text query, and the app will retrieve relevant products based on their names, descriptions, and image captions using a vector similarity search.

-- **Image-based Search**: Users can search for products by uploading an image, and the app will retrieve the most similar products based on their image embeddings using a pre-trained image-to-image similarity model.
+- **View Similar Products**: Users can view similar products to a specific product based on image embeddings, allowing for visual similarity search.

-- **Add Products**: Users can add new products to the database by uploading an image, providing a name and description, and optionally generating a description using the Gemini Pro Vision model.
+- **Add Products**: Users can add new products to the database by uploading an image, providing a name, description, and price, and optionally generating a description using the Gemini Pro Vision model.

-- **Display Products**: The app displays the retrieved products in a grid layout, showing the product image, name, and description.
+- **Display Products**: The app displays the retrieved products in a grid or list layout, showing the product image, name, description, price, and similarity score.

-- **Search Term and Similarity Chart**: For semantic searches, the app displays the search term and a bar chart showing the similarity scores of the top retrieved products.
+- **View Product Details**: Users can view detailed information about a product, including the image, name, description, price, and similar products based on image embeddings.

 ### **Implementation Details**